When using the auto-blocking feature, the CMP script must load before any other scripts!

 Here's a fictional data processing service, aptly named "Data Processing Service".
 In its current state, nothing prevents it from loading, so it will load even if a visitor doesn't consent to the use of this service.

-is not set, which will apply the default for script
+Currently the type is not set, which will apply the default for script elements, which is type="text/javascript".

 <script src="https://dataprocessingservice.com/resource/service.js"></script>